 - Restrict access to sensitive data should be restricted to only those personnel who need it to perform their duties.
 Organisations should ensure service providers have appropriate access controls to safeguard against unauthorised access.

 - Encryption must be used when emailing and transferring files to minimise the risk of unauthorised access.

 - Consider having suppliers, agents, and contractors agree with your incident response plan so they are obligated to assist in the event of a data breach or security incident.

 - Service providers must have data retention and disposal policies and procedures in place to safeguard against unauthorised access to data after the termination of the service agreement.

-Overall, when offshoring or outsourcing arrangements, business leaders must take the above steps necessary to ensure their data is appropriately protected and secure and service providers comply with their contractual security obligations.
+Business leaders must take the above steps when offshoring or outsourcing arrangements to ensure their data is appropriately protected and secure and service providers comply with their contractual security obligations.